-The Group, having completed the largest part of its restructuring plan and having absorbed the voluntary exit scheme program costs during the first 10 months of 2014, still focuses on the commissions production and improvement of its market share in the Athens Stock Exchange, which the first five months of 2015 stood at 5,1% and increase market share of 23,65% in the ADEX.
+Finally, regarding interest rate and currency risk, the Bank maintains the necessary control mechanisms, scheme program costs during the first 10 months of 2014, still focuses on the commissions production and improvement of its market share in the Athens Stock Exchange, which in the first five months of 2015 stood at 5,1%.
 Moreover, Private Banking funds collection for executionary and discretionary management mandates is expected to grow substantially.
-Commercial banking mainly focuses on the development of remote clients services.
-The Group's Investment Banking Division has intensified its activities and has been appointed (May 2015) as the financial advisor for the Cyprus Popular Bank's assets sale, actively assisting in a better and faster servicing of the Cypriot banking system haircut depositors and increasing the Group's management and success fees revenues from this program.
+Commercial banking mainly focuses on the development of remote clients' services.
+The bank's Investment Banking Division has intensified its activities and has been appointed (May 2015) as the financial advisor for the Cyprus Popular Bank's assets sale, actively assisting in a better and faster servicing of the Cypriot banking system haircut depositors and increasing the Bank's management and success fees revenues from this program.